klml/usefulclassroomphrases/README.md

 ul

-: ul has no list-style but this [bullet image]("data:image/gif;base64,R0lGODlhBQANAIAAAGOMnP///yH5BAEAAAEALAAAAAAFAA0AAAIJjI+pu+APo4SpADs")
+: ul has no list-style but a bullet image

 panel
 : panel is for middled fixed width websites

 row2
 : to have a not html-tabled 2-column table with an definiton list : class row2 is above if you use not changable markup like markdown etc